Small Claims Court

 The court may award up to 15% of the amount claimed in representation fees to the successful party.

-Disbursements such as filing fees and service costs are also recoverable.
+Disbursements such as filing fees and service costs are also recoverable — see the maximum on your facts with the cost award calculator.
 Jonathan builds the fee recovery claim into every case.

 06 What types of disputes can be filed in Ontario Small Claims Court?